 My hibiscus appear to currently have bud drop and a leaf fungus.
 I wonder what to do now in my area (western KY) now that we're heading into fall.
-Is it too late in the year to trim, or make amends?

 If this is a white fungus it is important to tackle this immediately.
 The longer you wait the harder it is to get rid of.
 There are several things you can do.